 The shuttle bus starts at the Zion Visitor Center and drops off visitors at key stops along the Zion Canyon.
 Parking tends to fill up at the Visitor Center by 8:00 or 9:00 am in the high season, however, so arrive early.
 Another option is to park in Springdale and take the shuttle bus from Springdale into the park.
 The buses are both free but can be crowded in the summer months so expect to wait in line.

 The shuttle buses typically run through the park’s high season beginning in February and ending in November.
 When Daniel and I arrived at Zion in early March 2021, the shuttle bus system was running on weekends only.
 Since we arrived mid-week, we got to drive into Zion Canyon without having to take the shuttle.
-It was great to be able to drive in the canyon, but the lack of parking presented its own unique challenges (which I’ll go into later in more detail).
+It was great to be able to drive in the canyon, but the lack of parking presented its own unique challenges.

 Pro Tip: Skip the shuttle bus and go by bike instead.
 You can rent an e-bike in Springdale and bike into Zion Canyon rather than take the bus.
 For more information about bicycling in Zion, check out the Zion National Park bicycling page.